scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 Several iterations with varying number of layers, activation functions, and nodes within each layer were attempted to maximize performance.
 Each model used an 80% training, 20% testing split on these data, with two variations performed of this split on training and testing data.
 The first was randomly splitting all 255,000 observations, without care of some observations for a term being in both training set and some being in the testing set.
-This split of data will be reffered to as "mixed" data, as the terms are mixed between the splits.
+This split of data will be referred to as "mixed" data, as the terms are mixed between the splits.
 The second split of data split the 15,000 words into 80% training and 20% testing.
 After the vocabulary was split, the corresponding observations in the data were split accordingly, leaving all observations for each term within the same split.
 Additionally, we tested a neural network that would accept the same data as the input, either data_201 or data_121, with the addition of the label assigned to that observation by the k-means model as a feature.
 The goal of these models, in addition was to correctly identifying terms we classified as related to the outbreak, was to discover new terms that shift in similar ways to the HIV terms we labeled.